 How to Sell a House by Owner South Carolina

-Saving on commission fees when selling a home in South Carolina really sounds appealing.
+Saving on commission fees when selling a South Carolina home really sounds appealing.
 That is why some tenacious homeowners choose the for sale by owner (FSBO) path.
 However, selling independently is a lot of work compared to working with an agent.
 Mental, emotional, and financial preparations are necessary.

 Even though this process of putting a home for sale follows the same process as selling with a real estate agent, there is a big difference since the owner has to do everything on his own.